Understanding the LEED Certification Basics

 LEED certification is a certification process aimed at rewarding sustainable and environmentally friendly decisions that are part of your construction process.
 It is a way to demonstrate to you and your customers, that certain environmental goals have been achieved during the design and construction of the structure or facility that is being certified.
 To be certified, the building project needs to obtain certain points and meet green building standards that will, later on, be validated during the certification process.

-A LEED certified building can quality to obtain specific state and local government incentives, and can help boost press interest in your project.
+A LEED certified building can qualify to obtain specific state and local government incentives and can help boost press interest in your project.
 On November 2015, the latest certification process was based on LEED v4 system that is actualized from time to time, but be sure to verify with the USGBC the latest revision of the system before starting the certification process.

 The latest LEED rating system consists of 5 different areas addressing multiple projects:

 - Interior Design and Construction

 - Neighborhood Development